ernnies/slip-dapp/README.md

-# A decentralized lending protocol on Moca Chain built for the Proof of Build Buildathon
+# A decentralized lending protocol on Moca Chain built for the Proof of Build

 **Shared Liability Insurance Protocol (SLIP)** is a DeFi primitive on **Moca Chain** that enables communities to stake **\$MOCA tokens** to co-sign high-risk loans or investments.